-NOTE: Illinois EPA suspended the mailing of vehicle emissions test notices beginning in December 2015.
-Therefore, vehicle owners whose license plates expire at the end of March 2016 will be the first motorists who will not receive the vehicle emissions test notices.
+NOTE: Illinois EPA resumed mailing vehicle emissions test notices beginning April 6, 2016.
+Test notices will be retroactive to the first motorists that did not receive a test notice (vehicle owners whose license plates expired at the end of March 2016).
+Motorists who have completed testing requirements will not receive one of the new test notices.

 Vehicles must pass an emissions test or otherwise comply with the Illinois Vehicle Emissions Inspection Law of 2005 (625 ILCS 5/13C) (“Inspection Law”) before the vehicle’ registration (license plates) can be renewed.